zavastopher/Christopher_Zavala/README.md

 - High Quality Git Commit Messaging
 - Prompt, Clear, and Concise communication

-Currently he is also working on large semester loong projects that focus Databases, Web-App Develpment (full stack), and a specific app that focuses on scanning online forums for unauthorized course material uploads using NLP and Web-Scraping.
+Currently he is also working on large semester long projects that focus Databases, Web-App Develpment (full stack), and a web app that focuses on scanning online forums for unauthorized course material uploads using NLP and Web-Scraping.
 ## Contact Info
 **Email**: czavala2@ncsu.edu
 ## <center> Table of Contents